TwoIceFIsh/Py-Backdoor/README.md

 # This is a simple backdoor
-It has no payload, Just deUAC mode and adding persistence.
-Please See below
+It has no payload, Just for Privilege Escalation and Persistence<br> Please See below.
 <br><br>
 ### Functions
 * Auto run as admin